Expectancy is defined as follows:

 Then I figured out why.

-When we expect something to happen, when we anticipate an outcome, our reactive mind automatically reacts to it and prepares us for the expected event.
+When we expect something to happen, when we anticipate an outcome, our Imagination automatically reacts to it and prepares us for the expected event.

-Unlike our analytical mind that considers an expected event as just a possibility, our reactive mind treats it as an impending reality, then starts adapting our body to cope with the reality of it, and then just waits for the start of the anticipated event.
+Unlike our analytical mind that considers an expected event as just a possibility, our Imagination treats it as an impending reality, then starts adapting our body to cope with the reality of it, and then just waits for the start of the anticipated event.

 When I realized this, I instantly saw evidence of it every place I looked.